Data-Analyst-Python-Projects/WebScraping-2/README.md

 ### In this Web Scraping project, I gather important product detail information from an online book store
-### Apart of the information collect is Title, Price and Star Rating
+### Some of the information collected is Title, Price and Star Rating
 ### I found this exercise to be incredily important because I created a function to iterate over the multiple pages of the website
 ### Furthermore, this is valuable in additional projects with multiple pages of information that needs to be collected